nikhilhuh/Infinite-Tic-Tac-Toe/README.md

 ### Local Game

-1. Select Local Game from the menu.
+1. Select Play Locally from the menu.
 2. Player X and Player O take turns placing marks.
 3. Marks disappear after 20 seconds, so plan carefully.
 4. First to 5 in a row wins.

+### Play vs AI

+1. Select Play vs AI from the menu.
+2. Choose difficulty level: Easy, Medium, or Hard.
+3. Try to beat the computer while managing disappearing moves.

 ### Online Game